 The second room, formerly an artist’s apartment, houses a second gorgeous stage, although it was not utilized on this evening.
 Instead of a dance floor, then, there was an expansive living room environment with sinking leather armchairs and antique coffee tables, plus an elixir bar and third party vendors and painters aligned along the walls.
 Sound from the main stage is pumped into this second room at an audible but not overwhelming volume.
 The result of all this?
 One can enjoy the evening’s musical fare from the comfort of a couch, dazzled by live painting or an illuminated Reliquarium stage design, while catching up with friends and enjoying a homemade elixir (the “Love Potion” came highly recommended, with a shot of espresso and a dash of lavender syrup).

 Headlining the night was The Librarian, co-founder of the Pacific Northwestern festival Bass Coast.
 She, too, offered a hodge-podge of styles mixed with effortless grace and an impressive attention to detail.
-Our favorite set of the evening, though, came from Naasko, a curator for the Canadian label Interchill Records.
+Our favorite set of the evening, though, came from Naasko, a sonic journeyman and one-time curator for the Canadian label Interchill Records.
 He played approximately 50 minutes of slicing, intergalactic drum and bass full of masterful sound design.
 For the last ten minutes, he scaled down to dubstep and dropped the weightiest and most spacious bass of the evening to cap off the show.

-Keep your eyes out for events hosted at The Reliquarium in 2019, for more well-curated nights from Rezinate, and for potential future “Reziquiarium” collaborations.
+Keep your eyes out for events hosted at The Reliquarium in 2019, for more well-curated nights from Rezinate, and for potential future “Reziquarium” collaborations.
 With a keen sense of self-awareness and an abiding respect for one’s hosts, Northeastern heads who enjoys psychedelic electronic music and its corresponding counter culture should make a pilgrimage to The Reliquarium’s headquarters at least once.